Below you will find a list of CNR's Academic Policies in relation to defining your student status

 Full-time students paying full registration fees must be enrolled in a minimum of 13 units and not exceed a maximum of 19.5 units per semester.
 In order to go under the minimum or exceed the maximum, you must seek special permission from the Office of Instruction and Student Affairs.
 Even if the College permits you to take fewer than 13 units, other departments and units on the Berkeley campus may not, such as Financial Aid.
 It is your responsibility to check with all campus programs pertinent to your academic and financial status.

-CNR allows students who are employed for a minimum of 15 hours per week to enroll in fewer than the minimum 13 units per semester.
+Students who are employed for a minimum of 15 hours per week may petition to enroll in fewer than the minimum 13 units per semester.
 Complete the Employment Verification for Reduced Study List form and submit it for approval to the Office of Instruction and Student Affairs.
 The last day to submit the form is the Friday of the fifth week of instruction.
 We must verify your employment with your employer, and will make only two attempts to do so.

 We understand that students must sometimes take time off from college.
 It is strongly recommended that you first contact your advisor before canceling or withdrawing from the University.